RickIsGone/tungsten/README.md

 ## Functions

-Just like in C++ and java, functions are declared like this:
+Just like in C++, functions are declared like this:

 ```c++
 Int myFunction() {